-Meteorological data from the onsite SMC automatic weather stations showed a temperature inversion in excess of 3°C/100 m during the evening and night-time period of the operator attended measurements.
-As such, the night-time criteria are not applicable during the attended noise survey.
+Meteorological data from the onsite SMC automatic weather stations showed wind speeds in excess of 3 m/s during the daytime at Clarke and Wadland, a temperature inversion in excess of 3°C/100 m during the evening period at Clarke and the night-time period of the operator attended measurements at Clarke and Wadland.
+As such, the daytime criteria are not applicable during the daytime at Clarke and Wadland, evening criteria are not applicable for Clarke, and night-time criteria are not applicable for Clarke and Wadland during the attended noise survey.
 Notwithstanding noise modelling has been conducted to the Bagnall residence using an ENM model for all monitoring periods.
 The results of the noise modelling is provided in Table 6.